01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 More than technical know-how, traits like these are often the difference between an exceptional or disastrous hire.
 Discerning the difference hinges on your ability to assess “fit” traits that override technical aptitude.

 Beyond the Resume: Early Red Flags & Success Indicators

 Traits vary depending on the job and goals of your organization, of course.
-As a starting point, below you’ll find sample attributes we often score in assessing candidates for Medallion clients.
-(We’ll focus on leadership and cultural fit, although you’ll also want to define metrics for the candidate’s technical execution of the job.)
+As a starting point, below, you’ll find sample attributes we often score in assessing candidates for Medallion clients.
+(We’ll focus on leadership and cultural fit, although you’ll also want to define metrics for the candidate’s technical job execution.)

 - Learning agility (adaptability, desire to understand and learn, pursuit of best practices)

 - Manages today while enabling tomorrow’s innovation (prioritizes the urgent and necessary while considering essentials for the future)

 - Communicates as a leader (writes, speaks, presents compellingly to internal and external audiences)